 Russia loses 1,070 soldiers over past day

-Russia has lost 1,070 soldiers killed and wounded as well as more than 300 weapons and pieces of military equipment over the past day.
+Russia has lost 1,070 soldiers killed and wounded over the past day alone, bringing its total number of personnel losses to 1,032,690.

 Source: General Staff of the Armed Forces of Ukraine on Facebook